LS-Lab/KeYmaeraX-release/doc/extending_keymaerax.md

 Parser & Pretty-Printer:

-1. Augment `org.keymaerax.parser.KeYmaeraXLexer.findNextToken` with new tokens for operator (if needed)
+1. Augment `org.keymaerax.parser.DLParser` with the new operators
 2. Define operator notation and precedence in `org.keymaerax.parser.OpSpec.op`
-3. Augment `org.keymaerax.parser.KeYmaeraXParser.op` with corresponding reverse operator notation lookup.
+3. Augment `org.keymaerax.parser.KeYmaeraXParser.op` with corresponding reverse operator notation lookup
-4. Augment `org.keymaerax.parser.KeYmaeraXParser` first and follow set lookaheads according to grammar.
+4. Define pretty pretting in `org.keymaerax.parser.KeYmaeraXPrinter.pp`, `org.keymaerax.parser.KeYmaeraXFullPrinter.pp`
+and `org.keymaerax.parser.KeYmaearXPrettierPrinter.docOf` or their callees

+General Infrastructure & Implementing Tactics:

+1. Define unification in `org.keymaerax.infrastruct.SchematicUnificationMatch.unify` and
+`org.keymaerax.infrastruct.UniformMatching.unify` or their callees
+2. Define uniform substitution and uniform renaming combined in `org.keymaerax.infrastruct.USubstRenOne.usubst` or its callees
+3. Define context operations in `org.keymaerax.infrastruct.Context.{context, part, replaceAt}` or their callees
+4. Define annotated axioms in `org.keymaerax.btactics.Ax` and annotated tactics in `org.keymaerax.btactics`

-Example: the addition of the `Dual` operator for hybrid games.
+Example: the addition of the `Refinement` operator for dRL.